 Zwilling apparently decided that if it was going to enter the fray, it was going to do so not with the intention of matching All-Clad Stainless performance and features at a lower price, but rather to offer better-than-All-Clad-Stainless quality at a slightly higher price.

 The result was Demeyere Industry5, exclusive to the retailer Sur La Table for a few years before being re-issued as the Zwilling Sensation product line in 2013, which was in turn given slightly different handles and renamed Demeyere 5 plus in late 2015.
 There is no difference between any of these product lines except that the handles are slightly different (Industry5 has rough, squarish handles; Sensation has rough, rounder handles; and 5 Plus has smooth, rounder handles).
-All of the handles are basically the same, but the Industry5/Sensation handles’ roughness makes them less slippery to hold when wet.
+All of the handles are basically the same in terms of functionality.
 They are all comfortable and stay cool.

 I have most of the Demeyere 5-Plus/Industry5/Zwilling Sensation product line, but for sake of comparison to other product lines, we’ll focus on the 11-inch frying pan.